What to bring on a trip to Europe

 On your trip to Europe, you’ll be using your feet a lot.

-Walking around, going up towers for panoramic views, going up and down stairs at public transport stations, walking on those weird cobblestones…. you get the picture.
+Walking around, climbing up towers for panoramic views, going up and down stairs at public transport stations, you get the picture.

-Uncomfortable shoes, or new shoes you haven’t broken in yet, can and will ruin your vacation.
+Uncomfortable shoes, or new shoes you haven’t broken in yet, can and will ruin your European trip.

-* Ideally, look for dressier sneakers, that you can use for walking during the day and when going out at night.
+I normally look for dressier walking shoes, that I can use for walking during the day and when going out at night.
+Slip-ons usually do the trick.

 As with shoes, comfort is key when you choose the underwear to pack for Europe.

 It’s also a good idea to use quick dry underwear when you travel.
-You’ll be able to wash them in the sink and they’ll dry quickly.
+Check out the range at ExOfficio.

-For women, two bras should be enough.
+Two bras are usually enough.
 Make sure they’re your most comfortable ones, as you’ll be wearing them for long hours each day.

 For your pyjamas, there are no rules; use whatever you find comfortable, as long as it’s lightweight.
 Leggings or yoga pants and a t-shirt are great.
 If the weather is cold at night, you can sleep in a long sleeve thermal top.